OmauryMarmolejo/today-I-learned/english/watchlist-notes.md

 - "on a site": A post on Reddit - a post on YouTube

 - "for": I used instagram for six months - "for" used to indicate a period of time

+- "Based on": The movie is based on a true story - "Based on" used to indicate the source of something

+  - "Contratulate you on": I want to congratulate you on your promotion - "Congratulate you on" used to express praise or approval

+  - Back to Back: I watched two movies back to back - One after the other
+  - Endorsement: The celebrity endorsement helped the brand - Approval or support
+  - Recreation: I like to go to the park for recreation - Activity done for enjoyment
+  - Recreation: To recreate the scene, we need to find the right props - To create again